Chrondus crispus AKA Irish Moss

 Habitat: Common around the UK, on rocks and in rockpools on mid and lower rocky shores, often hidden beneath larger seaweeds.

-Identification: Small, bushy, fan-shaped seaweed with flat fronds of 7 – 15cm.
+Identification: Small, bushy, fan-shaped seaweed with flat fronds of 7 – 15cm with square(ish) tips.
 Feels tough to the touch.
+Tastes of very little.
 While carrageen is scientifically a red seaweed, colour can vary to the naked eye from cream through pink and dark purple to chocolaty brown – which is how it normally looks when I pick it.
-False Caragheen (Mastocarpus stellatus) varies in that it tends to have pointed ends to its fronds and develops a warty texture.

 Harvest: Best from early spring to early summer, also later in the year.
 Cut don’t pull!